ejyongc/kickstarter-analysis/README.md

-# kickstarter-analysis
+# An Analysis of Kickstarter Campaigns"
-analysing kickstart data to identify trends
+Performed analysis on kickstart data to identify trends and make recommendations.